TomDillane/in-tune-studio/TESTING.md

 + Actual result - can purchase room date without registration
 + Expected to prevent double booking
 + Actual result - once room is booked for a date, it is unavailable to others
++ Expected to be able to remove room date booking from cart
++ Actual result - on clicking 'Remove', selected date was removed and cart total updated

 ##### Registered User